-- 1. Paul's household texts on masters and slaves is similar but not the same-showing he is truly working with principles. - 2.
-His focus in on the slaves, not the masters, because evidently he is working with a principle of authority from many angles-cultural reality, attitude toward authority, perspective on unjust treatment by authority, and God's perspective in light of eternity. - 3.
-His extensive focus on slaves again in this letter sets the stage for the other letter he is sending with this one-Colossians. - 4.
-He just gives a one line review of husbands and wives and parents and children, which shows he is focused on the Philemon situation. - 5.
-In his letter to Philemon, he is giving us a clear illustration of "doing theology in culture" by using the principles to address the real live situation between Onesimus and Philemon.
+1. Paul's household texts on masters and slaves is similar but not the same, showing he is

+2. His focus in on the slaves, not the masters, because evidently he is working with a principle of authority from many angles - cultural reality, attitude toward authority, perspective on unjust treatment by authority, and God's perspective in light of eternity.
+3. His extensive focus on slaves again in this letter sets the stage for the other letter he is

+4. He just gives a one line review of husbands and wives and parents and children, which

+5. In his letter to Philemon, he is giving us a clear illustration of "doing theology in culture" by using the principles to address the real live situation between Onesimus and